DLR-RM/RAFCON/source/rafcon/documentation/raw/tutorials.rst

 By running RAFCON after sourcing the environment, the ``network_config.yaml`` is automatically generated in our home folder:
 ``~.config/rafcon/`` if it does not already exist.
 This file contains all settings for the communication.
-More details can be found at `RAFCON/Configuration <RAFCON/Configuration>`__.
+More details can be found at the `configuration page <configuration.rst>`__.
 The path of the ``network_config.yaml`` can be changed by running the ``start.py`` script with argument "-nc", which will be neccessary when we want to connect server and client running on a single system as like in this